jcpeinado/Team_Project-TTC_Delays/README.md

 3. code_category_description.csv
 - file to categorize various delay codes related to transportation operations

+All steps for data Cleaning and Processing represented in the file  '../02_data_processing/01_data_cleaning.ipynb'

 ###     4. Model Training and Development

+The model is trained with Logistic regression model.
+The  testcase saved at directory   '../02_data_processing/02_model_training.ipynb'.

 ###     5. Model Selection
+The model is trained with Logistic regression model.

+Create a model pipeline - steps to perform:
+* Split the dataset into training and testing subsets
+* Defining transformations for numeric features
+* Defining transformations for categorical features
+* Add a step labelled 'preprocessor' and assign the ColumnTransformer from the previous section.
+* Import the Logistic Regression model from scikit-learn
+* Initialize the Logistic Regression model with a random state for reproducibility
+* Calculate the accuracy of the model on the test dataset
+* Visualize the importance of the model features

 ## Results
+After the processing according to results based on testing set the model correctly classified approximately as 61.20% of the instances in the test set.
+The analysis of feature importance from the model highlights several key factors that significantly contribute to TTC delays.
+Each of these factors is discussed below to provide insights into their influence:
+ - Min Gap
+ - Bound
+ - Line
+ - Category of incident
+ - Day if the week
+ - Month

+* Min Gap: The "Min Gap" feature reflects the interval between consecutive trains.
+A smaller or irregular gap can lead to congestion on the line, increasing the likelihood of delays.
+This variable’s high importance suggests that maintaining consistent train intervals is critical for mitigating delays and ensuring smooth operations.

+* The Cagetgories having the max impact of TTS dealay are:
+- Doors/Passengers/Platform Incidents
+- Medical Injuries/Safety
+- Safety/Policing
+- Infracstructure/Debries
+The delays realted to those categories causing service interruptions during the process

+* Line 'SHP' (Sheppard) - identified as the most impacted by delays.
+This could be attributed to the line's operational characteristics, such as fewer trains or limited infrastructure capacity, making it more sensitive to disruptions.

+* Day of the Week - Saturday: The model identified Saturdays as a key day for increased delays.
+This trend may be attributed to higher maintenance works done during weekends, coupled with a reduced service schedule, making the system more susceptible to disruptions.

+* Month - July: The month of July stands out as a period with heightened delays.
+This could be due to seasonal factors, such as increased tourism or special events, which elevate passenger volumes.
+Additionally, weather conditions such as summer storms may impact service reliability during this time.

+Conclusion:
+The findings underscore the multifaceted nature of TTC delays, influenced by operational, behavioral, and temporal factors.
+To address these issues, targeted strategies such as improving passenger education, optimizing train schedules, and enhancing track and platform maintenance can be implemented.
+Recognizing the prominence of specific days and months in contributing to delays also enables more efficient allocation of resources to manage anticipated disruptions.
 ## Members

 - Julian Peinado